pyth0nb3st/URLSwitch/README.md

 ### From GitHub Releases

 1. Go to the [Releases](https://github.com/pyth0nb3st/URLSwitch/releases) page
-2. Download the latest `.crx` file
+2. Download the latest `.zip` file
+3. Unzip the file to a local folder
-3. Open Chrome and navigate to `chrome://extensions`
+4. Open Chrome and navigate to `chrome://extensions`
-4. Enable "Developer mode" in the top-right corner
+5. Enable "Developer mode" in the top-right corner
-5. Drag and drop the downloaded `.crx` file into the Chrome window
+6. Click "Load unpacked" and select the unzipped folder

 ### From Chrome Web Store (Coming Soon)